 - Fujii, H. and Fujita, T. (2015) Int.
 J. Mol.
 Sci., 16(9): 21802-21812.

-In addition to identifying off-target gRNA binding events, enChIP can also reveal information about potential chromosome looping interactions. gRNAs are designed to different regions of the same genomic locus.
+enChIP can reveal valuable information about potential chromosome looping interactions. gRNAs are designed to different regions of the same genomic locus.
 A comparison of the overlapping peak data for the various gRNAs can identify DNA sequences that repeatedly occur.
 These sequences may represent potential looping interaction.
 Additional experiments can be designed to target the possible looping site to confirm if the original genomic locus is also enriched.

 |CTCF gRNA1||CTCF gRNA2||No gRNA|

 |Total number of reads||39,114,618||40,036,875||38,208,604|

 |Unique alignments (without duplicate reads)||27,418,487||24,458,100||26,837,038|

 Figure 1: ChIP-seq analysis of a CTCF binding site using the enChIP Kit.

 For researchers looking to perform genome editing experiments, determining the specificity of the gRNA binding site is critical.
 If the gRNA target sequence demonstrates off-target binding, then genome editing methods using active Cas9 protein could lead to unwanted downstream effects.
 Online gRNA design tools use algorithms to try and identify highly specific binding sequences, however, these tools cannot always provide accurate predictions of the in vivo response.
 By using Active Motif's enChIP Kit, each gRNA sequence can be tested to identify those with the most specific responses for use in genome editing applications.

 Figure 2: Determining gRNA target sequence specificity.

 Validated to Identify Promoter, Enhancer and Insulator Elements